fonnesbeck/git_tutorial/PITCHME.md

 +as they did yesterday.
 ```

+Note:
-^ The output is cryptic because
+ The output is cryptic because
 it is actually a series of commands for tools like editors and `patch`
 telling them how to reconstruct one file given the other.